CronCats/docs/content/docs/contract-integration.md

 # Contract Integration

-First off -- why you would want this?
+First off — why you would want this?
 In certain situations all that is needed is a simple task being scheduled by a person, that is easily managed checking on its progress every so often.

 A more advanced use would be to integrate logic for scheduling directly inside the contracts functionality, such that the contract can schedule and maintain a task.
 This effectively allows a contract to have a fully autonomous runtime, a decentralized automonous business appears!
 So, if you would like to integrate cron within a contract, here's the full CRUD example with all the cases for interacting directly.
 Bonus points for setting this up with a DAO :)

+**Note**: the example on this page is for NEAR Protocol.
+There will be an updated example for Cosmos once the [CosmWasm smart contracts](https://github.com/CronCats/cw-croncat) are complete.

 # Example: Cross-Crontract Cron Task Management

 [View Full Source](https://github.com/Cron-Near/contracts/tree/main/examples/cross-contract)

-This example shows how to setup a cross-contract implementation with croncat.
+This example shows how to set up a cross-contract implementation with croncat.
 The demo functionality shows an on-chain indexing of balances in a time series format.
 This contract allows scheduling, updating, removing & checking status.

 ## Contract Setup